Equity in the great outdoors: Toronto campaigns look to make green spaces more inclusive | CBC News

 Ravine program sends ‘champions’ into their own communities to encourage exploration

 On a recent sunny fall morning, a group of Flemingdon Park residents walked slowly through E.T.
-Seton Park.
+Seton Park in Toronto's East York neighbourhood.

-Despite the proximity to where they live, many had never ventured into the park or the Don Valley before, says Lubna Rehman, one of the walk's leaders.
+According to Lubna Rehman, one of the walk's leaders, despite the proximity to where they live, many of the residents had never ventured into the park or the Don Valley, the stretch of green space that runs north to south in the centre of the city and borders the Don River.

 "Many people here, they don't know about this area, especially new immigrants," Rehman told CBC Toronto.
 Working with a charity called Park People, she is now on a mission to change that.